Spirituality Book Club Wednesdays, 9:30-11:00 a.m. OR 6:30-8:00 p.m. Facilitator: Kelly Lemens Donation: Varies (See selection below)

 Social Justice Book Series (via Zoom) Mondays, 6:30-8:00 p.m.
 Facilitator: Kelly Lemens Donation: Varies (see selections below)

 Join others in reading, learning and discussion spanning a variety of social justice topics.

-Parables: Stories with Intent (via Zoom) Saturdays, 9:00 – 10:00 am Beginning January 8, 2022 Facilitator: Kelly Lemens Suggested Donation: $25, includes materials
+Parables: Stories with Intent (via Zoom) Saturdays, 9:00 – 10:00 am Beginning August 6 (Register anytime.)
+Facilitator: Kelly Lemens Donation: $25, includes materials

 Jesus understood the power of stories.
 He often used them to teach transformative lessons, convey deep spiritual truths, and confront and challenge his audience to open their hearts to the kingdom.
 These same stories are equally relevant today.
 Join us as we explore Jesus’ parables in their original context and discuss their meaning for us today.
 Please register here.